Anup-subedi/C-programming-codes-for-beginners/README.md

 ### Do you want to contribute?

-Then check out the official doc  of github or go through youtube's indian guys' channel.
+Then check out the official doc  of github or go through any indian guys' youtube channel.
 They are awesome.

-and you will be okay, and after making your first pull request, you will get your first contribution, Isn't that great?
+And after making your first pull request, you will get your first contribution, Isn't that great?
 Hurry and send the Pull request now.